Originally published October 2019.

 Snag a free study plan

-If you’ve decided on a CCRN prep course and/or book, but still need some help figuring out how much to study and when look no further.
+If you’ve decided on a CCRN prep course and/or book, but still need some help figuring out how much to study and then look no further.
 I created a sample study plan to show you how much to study when.

 To take the guesswork out of CCRN studying and snag the calendar, click below!